Skip to content

 Providers & Transports

-Contentrain MCP runs the same 17 tools over three backends:
+Contentrain MCP runs the same tool surface (19 core + 5 media on media-capable providers) over three backends:

 • LocalProvider — simple-git + a temporary worktree on your disk.
 Default for npx contentrain serve --stdio and the HTTP transport when driven by the CLI.